 03 of 08

-Yikes, the berries they grow in Oregon blow my mind.
-They really really do.
-So sweet, so juicy, so lovely.
-There are plenty of all the berries, although the state is best known for its blackberries (Marionberries to be specific), excellent blueberries, raspberries, and strawberries are to be found as well.
-While California growers have taken over the national market for strawberries, those still grown in Oregon are grown for local sale, which means they are varieties that don't keep... well—those sweet, small, juicy berries that are best eaten a day or two after being picked—and are well worth seeking out at farmers markets and farm stands.
+The berries they grow in Oregon blow our minds.
+They're sweet, juicy, and lovely.
+There are plenty of all the berries, although the state is best known for its blackberries (Marionberries to be specific).
+Excellent blueberries, raspberries, and strawberries are to be found as well.
+While California growers have taken over the national market for strawberries, those still grown in Oregon are grown for local sale, which means they are varieties that don't keep well—those sweet, small, juicy berries that are best eaten a day or two after being picked—and are well worth seeking out at farmers markets and farm stands.

 04 of 08

 Portland's native son, none other than the ultimate foodie before foodies were a thing, James Beard, famously called a smack-down on lobster—letting everyone know what West Coasters have always known: Dungeness crab kicks lobster's butt.
 Sweet, meaty, sustainable, and absolutely fabulous.
 Oregon has a large sustainable commercial harvest and a season that runs over half the year.
 Yum.Continue to 5 of 8 below.